Film, Video & Internet Mastering

 - Laptops like an H264 file in 1080P at only around 8Mbps to play smoothly.

-And so it goes – every output you want to use has a different technical requirement for video and audio, and the file format and codec – if you want to get the best quality possible, and that translates into a different master.
+And so it goes – every output you want to use has a different technical requirement for video and audio, and the file format and – if you want to get the best quality possible, and that translates into a different master.
 But these aren’t even equal masters or requirements… YouTube has a different contrast and color integrity/balance to Vimeo, and both are very different to the file master, or even a tape master like an HDCam or a BluRay.

-So when we finish grading that good looking corporate video to be shown to the salesforce on a huge screen if you then load it up to the company YouTube channel it isn’t going to look that spectacular.
-Or when your feature documentary film is all done and you want to load it onto a film festival review site, plus a DCP for projecting in one theater, plus a private link on Vimeo and YouTube for investors, plus the copy you will be showing on your laptop to interviewers and your mum, and the final super quality master of all masters for you to put in the vault and never touch… well, that is a bunch of different masters!
+So when we finish grading that good looking corporate video to be shown to the salesforce on a huge screen if you then load it up to the company YouTube channel it isn’t going to look very spectacular.
+Or when your feature documentary film is all done and you want to load it onto a film festival review site, plus a DCP for projecting in one theater, plus a private link on Vimeo and YouTube for investors, plus the copy you will be showing on your laptop to interviewers and your mum, and the final super quality master of all masters for you to put in the vault and never touch… well, that’s a bunch of different masters!

 We get round this by building a series of different looks that can be applied to a copy of the program in one step to balance the contrast and colors for each output.
 Once this has been applied we load a short clip to each media and check it, then fine tune each codec if needs be.
 Then we work out a naming convention and put them all on the render directly from DaVinci for a few hours or a few days…